pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/inputs-outputs.md

 ---
-title: "Intro to Pulumi: Inputs and Outputs"
+title_tag: "Intro to Pulumi: Inputs and Outputs"
+title: "Inputs and Outputs"
 meta_desc: Resource properties are treated specially in Pulumi, both for purposes of input and output.
 Learn how to work with inputs and outputs in this guide.
 menu:
   intro: